Duration 14 Days

 The trail runs alongside the Khumbu Glacier with views of the Khumbu icefall.
 During the climbing season there maybe is an opportunity to witness expeditions setting up camp in order to attempt to summit Everest.
 Needless to say, the scenery is breathtaking!

-This trek comes to an end by returning to Lukla for the short flight back to Kathmandu.
-If you don’t want to trek but wish to see Everest, check out Everest Helicopter Tour with the landing.
+Everest Base Camp short trek comes to an end by returning to Lukla for the short flight back to Kathmandu.
+If you don’t want to trek but wish to see Everest, check out Everest Base Camp Helicopter Tour with the landing.

 After your arrival in Tribhuvan International Airport Kathmandu, Nepal Master Himalaya representative will be there for your warm welcome who will help you to transfer to the hotel, Introduce your trekking guide.
 In the afternoon we will explore the tourist colorful market Thamel Bazaar down Town.
 The evening will be for well come dinner with Master Himalaya team at Thamel.